AndersFluur/LinkPlayApi/api.md

 ------| ------------
 PROCESS | Liaison Process
 PAIRFAIL | Password Error
-FAIL | Error, then captured state then 10s continuously Captured, in order to ensure that this state is stable, otherwise it There may be only a temporary cut
+FAIL | Error, this state will stay for 10s and then update in order to ensure that this state is stable, otherwise it there may be only a temporary error
 OK | Connection is successful

 ## Hide or show SSID